Middle Ridge, Queensland: Geography

 Middle Ridge is located 6 km from the Toowoomba city centre.

+The Great Dividing Range passes through Middle Ridge from the north-west to the south-east.
+The area west of the range is on the Darling Downs at 660 to 670 m above sea level and is a residential area.
+The area east of the range falls rapidly to as low as 420 m above sea level.

 History

 Middle Ridge was named in the 1860s, as the area between East and West Creeks where the teamsters who camped at Toowoomba turned their teams loose to graze.

 The Shire of Middle Ridge, a local government area, existed from 1880 to 1917.
 The shire's centre was at the intersection of Stenner and Hume Streets (27.5934°S 151.9521°E) now the north-western corner of the locality of Middle Ridge where there was the shire hall, the school and a church.